saradcd77/git_automation/README.md

 # git_automation

-A simple bash script that makes checkin git to remote branch little bit faster.
+A simple bash script that makes check-ins for local changes to remote branch little bit faster.

 Was annoyed switching between repos to keep track of changes so thought about automating this flow and created this.
 Still rudimentary but does my work done.
 Need to make some changes to fetch git locations dynamically